Gaston900/PSMSlugForever/README.md

 # SLUGNEO
-What is PSMSlugForever?
+What is SlugNeo?

-It is called Project Shadow Metal Slug Forever, this project was part of the HBMAME emulator in the year 2018 – 2020.
+It's called SlugNeo, this project was part of the HBMAME emulator in the year 2018 – 2020.

-Afterwards, it has been decided to make the project independent in 2021, providing all kinds of support, repairing all bugs and glitches, correcting incompatibility with the NeoGeo system, etc.
+Afterwards, it has been decided to make the  Metal Slug project would become independent in 2021, providing comprehensive technical support, fixing errors and failures, correcting incompatibilities with the NeoGeo system, etc.

 Version 0.224 [HBMAME/EKMAME] is being used as the base system.